Edmonton Concussion Treatment

 Edmonton Vision Therapy for a Traumatic Brain Injury

-Patients who have experienced concussions, stroke or have been in a motor vehicle accident often experience a variety of visual symptoms.
-These include light sensitivity, balance issues, dizziness, double vision and/or visual memory problems.
+Patients who have experienced concussions, stroke, or have been in a motor vehicle accident can benefit from concussion treatment to address a variety of visual symptoms.
+These symptoms may include light sensitivity, balance issues, dizziness, double vision and/or visual memory problems.

 The vision issues that result from concussions can affect your ability to visually judge where objects are located in space, or where your body is positioned in space.
-This can impact your balance and cause coordination issues.
+This can impact balance and coordination, which is especially concerning for those returning to sports, training, or daily activities.
 Eye movements are often affected causing difficulty reading, or blurry and fluctuating vision.
-Oftentimes concussions patients still see 20/20 so the issues may not show up on a routine eye exam if additional testing is not performed.
+Oftentimes, concussion patients still see 20/20, so these issues may not show up on a routine eye exam without additional testing.

-Treatment for vision issues post concussion may involve special glasses.
-These glasses may contain tint, prism, occlusion, or modified lens designs in order to make visual information easier for the brain to process.
-Glasses can help reduce light sensitivity and can improve reading performance, coordination and balance issues.
+Recovery from post-concussion vision issues may involve specialized glasses.
+These may contain tint, prism, occlusion, or modified lens designs to help the brain process visual information more efficiently.
+Glasses can also improve reading performance, coordination, and balance issues, aiding in overall recovery.

 Side Effects of a TBI